Psychometry Can Hold the Keys to Important Events

-Psychometry, also known as Clairtangency, is a form of divination practiced since the time of the ancient Egyptians and perhaps before.
-People who perform Psychometry, channel information about previous owners of objects, and even an object’ s history.
-Moreover, Psychometry is simply the reading and interpreting the vibrations contained within in an object or place.
+Psychometry, also known as Clairtangency, is a form of divination practiced since the time of the ancient Egyptians and perhaps even before.
+The Greeks practiced Psychometry, and so did the Romans.

 Where Does the Word Psychometry Come From?

-To begin with, the word Psychometry stems from the Greek words for “spirit, soul” and, metron, “measure.”
-In fact, the classical Greeks used Psychometry often for prophesying events by gazing into the innards of animals.
+Interestingly, the word Psychometry stems from the Greek words for “spirit, soul” and, metron, “measure.”
+In fact, the classical Greeks often used psychometry for prophesying events by gazing into the innards of animals.

 Psychometry Used in Psychic Archaeology and Criminology